Ishika722/autoai-project/README.md

 Python SDK & scoring client	Auto‑generated Python code provides end‑to‑end API calls: training, deployment, scoring, batch processing, and logging—all optimized for integration into workflows or apps.

 ✅ How to use
-Upload your dataset to a Watson Studio or Cloud Pak for Data project (or connect via network volume or COS).
+Upload your dataset to a Watson Studio or Cloud Pak for Data project

 Launch an AutoAI experiment—select target column, data type, resource configuration.